nantunes/pentaho-viz-sandbox/docs/visual/samples/bar-d3-sandbox/index.md

 # Visualize it

 Open `index.html` in a browser.
-You should see the text `The result is 289.5`.
+You should see the result of the average operation: `The result is 1002566.2857142857`.

 {% include callout.html content="<p>Directly opening the file through the filesystem will not work when using Google Chrome (and possibly other browsers),